DNS root zone: Management

 The content of the Internet root zone file is coordinated by a subsidiary of ICANN which performs the Internet Assigned Numbers Authority (IANA) functions.
 Verisign generates and distributes the zone file to the various root server operators.

 In 1997, when the Internet was transferred from U.S. government control to private hands, NTIA exercised stewardship over the root zone.
 A 1998 Commerce Department document stated the agency was "committed to a transition that will allow the private sector to take leadership for DNS management" by the year 2000, however, no steps to make the transition happen were taken.
 In March 2014, NTIA announced it would transition its stewardship to a "global stakeholder community".

 According to Assistant Secretary of Commerce for Communications and Information, Lawrence E. Strickling, March 2014 was the right time to start a transition of the role to the global Internet community.
 The move came after pressure in the fallout of revelations that the United States and its allies had engaged in surveillance.
 The chairman of the board of ICANN denied the two were connected, however, and said the transition process had been ongoing for a long time.
 ICANN president Fadi Chehadé called the move historic and said that ICANN would move toward multi-stakeholder control.
 Various prominent figures in Internet history not affiliated with ICANN also applauded the move.

 NTIA's announcement did not immediately affect how ICANN performs its role.
 On March 11, 2016, NTIA announced that it had received a proposed plan to transition its stewardship role over the root zone, and would review it in the next 90 days.

 The proposal was adopted, and ICANN's renewed contract to perform the IANA function lapsed on September 30, 2016, resulting in the transition of oversight responsibility to the global stakeholder community represented within ICANN's governance structures.
 As a component of the transition plan, it created a new subsidiary called Public Technical Identifiers (PTI) to perform the IANA functions which include managing the DNS root zone.

 Data protection of the root zone

 Signing of the root zone

 Since July 2010, the root zone has been signed with a DNSSEC signature, providing a single trust anchor for the Domain Name System that can in turn be used to provide a trust anchor for other public key infrastructure (PKI).
 The root zone DNSKEY section is re-signed periodically with the root zone key signing key performed in a verifiable manner in front of witnesses in a key signing ceremony.

-The KSK2017 with ID 20326 is valid as of 2020.